How to make money pet sitting

 ---|---|

-Pet sitting while the owner is away or at work | £8 per hour |
+Pet sitting while the owner is away or at work | £10 – £25 per hour |

-Dog walking | £10 per hour (with extra charges for more than one dog) |
+Dog walking | £10 per walk (with extra charges for more than one dog) |

-Dog sitting at your house for a few hours | £15 |
+Dog sitting at your house for a few hours | From £15 |

-Pet sitting overnight at the owner's house | £25 |
+Pet sitting overnight at the owner's house | £25 – £60+ per hour |

-If you go the extra mile, you can potentially charge more and even get yourself some regular business.
+If you go the extra mile while pet sitting, you can potentially charge more and even get yourself some regular business.
+You could also offer to water the garden or pick up their post.

-You could also offer to water the garden or pick up their post, and you should always make a genuine effort to help animals feel at ease around you.
-This could mean giving them treats, or sending the owner regular texts or pictures to let them know their pets are okay.
+You should always make a genuine effort to help animals feel at ease around you.
+This could mean giving them treats or sending the owner regular texts or pictures to let them know their pets are okay.

-How to get pet sitting jobs
+How to become a pet sitter

-Best pet sitting job websites
+Best pet-sitting job websites

 -